xjmusic/xjmusic/README.md

 **Composite Music Fabrication Platform**

-Also see: Documents in `hub/src/main/resources/docs` which are exposed to Users via the front-end UI.
+Also see: Documents in `docs` which are published to https://docs.xi.io

 # Laws